-NON-SELECTION PROGRAMME Minimum requirements for NSC and IEB for 2023 Achievement level Programme English Home Language or English First Additional Language APS BA (Fine Arts) [4 years] Close on availability of space: As soon as the number of places available for this programme are filled, it will be closed for further applications.
-5 30 To retain admission, you must obtain an APS of at least 28 in the NSC.
-Candidates must also complete a UP competer and interview for admission to the programme.
-Successful applicants must achieve at least 60% in each of these com nd theoretical components,
+NON-SELECTION PROGRAMMES Programmes Minimum requirements for NSC and IEB for 2023 Achievement level VISUAL ARTS English Home Language or English First Additional Language APS BA (Fine Arts) [4 years] Close on availability of space: As soon as the number of places available for this programme are filled, it will be closed for further applications.
+5 30

+To retain admission, you must obtain an APS of at least 28 in the NSC.
+Candidates must also complete a UP competency test that assesses practical and theoretical components, and interview for admission to the programme.
+Successful applicants must achieve at least 60% in each of these components.

 An A4 portfolio must be submitted.
 This will be evaluated along with a UP competency test with practical and theoretical components.
-Successful applicants must pass with 60% in each of the following components:Conceptualisation test
+Successful applicants must pass with 60% in each of the following components:

+- Conceptualisation test

-Drawing
+- Drawing

-Interview A4 Portfolio
+- A4 Portfolio